When verifying your custom sender domain in Omnisend, you might see errors related to your SPF (Sender Policy Framework) record.

 v=spf1 include:_spf.google.com ~all

-Even though both records are valid individually, having two v=spf1 entries make the SPF invalid.
+Both records are valid individually, but having two v=spf1 entries make SPF invalid.

 To resolve this issue, you need to merge all the SPF records you have into a single record.

 Step 1.
 Open your DNS panel and find all TXT records that begin with v=spf1.
-Check the instructions below on how to open and edit your DNS panel.
+See how to Locate Your SPF Record below for more instructions.

 Step 2.
-Combine all “include” parts into a single record.
-Omnisend will provide you with the correct merged SPF value you need to use.
+Combine all "include" parts into a single record.
+Omnisend will provide the correct merged SPF value.

 Important: Omnisend may not be able to generate the merged SPF record when you have more than two SPF records or syntax errors in your DNS panel.
 In this case, we recommend contacting your domain provider or Omnisend Support Team for further guidance.

 Step 3.
-Delete the extra SPF TXT records after merging, leaving only the combined one.
+Delete the extra SPF TXT records after merging.
+Keep only the combined one.

 Note: After updating your DNS records, it may take up to 24 hours for the changes to propagate.